 Flood, earthquake, wildfire, tornado, cyber attack.
 The wake of recent catastrophes around the globe may leave you wondering, was there even a way to prepare for this?
 Not every epic disaster is about the impending apocalypse, and not all mishaps are widespread.
-There are plenty lesser disasters and calamities that can throw you off kilter or wipe out your progress, like a colossal flood or even discovering you spilled the last of your coffee.
+There are plenty of lesser disasters and calamities that can throw you off-kilter or wipe out your progress, like a colossal flood or even discovering you spilled the last of your coffee.

 It may be impossible to prepare for the completely unexpected, there are steps people take in making sure they are ready to handle contingencies before, during and after epic disasters.

 While bloggers may not face the same type of imminent disaster when writing; producing content that gets limited shares and even less conversion can feel like a colossal disaster that may wreak havoc on your ability to attract and retain clients.
 It feels like the annihilation of your psyche as well.

 The State of Inbound Survey 2014 discovered that sites that produce only fifteen blogs a month can generate as many as 1200 leads.
 However, producing fresh content day after day and week after week can be a challenge for even the best content marketing writers.
 In order to produce optimal content that reaches clients, bloggers can apply readiness, rescue and recovery stages to writing content for their blogs.

 These stages taken from disaster relief strategies may not keep a giant plague of cicadas from banging around outside your door or hold greenhouse gases at bay, but they may help you deliver the kind of copy your clients want if you know how to be ready, to rescue and to recover.